cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-- The inclusion of the values credential_request and credential_response under transcript2 is needed for binding the underlying OPRF execution to that of the KE session.
-On the other hand, including EnvU in transcript2 is not mandatory for security, though done as part of including credential_response.
+- The inclusion of the values credential_request and credential_response under transcript2 is needed for binding the underlying OPRF execution to that of the AKE session.
+On the other hand, including envU in transcript2 is not mandatory for security, though done as part of including credential_response.

 ### HMQV and 3DH key derivation {#hmqv-key-schedule}